sarthakdalal28/sarthakdalal28.github.io/_pages/experience.md

 title: "My Experience"
 ---

+## Rutgers University

+*Teaching Assistant* (September 2023 - Current)

+- Recitation Instructor for CS170: Computer Application for Business, overseeing two sections with a combined enrollment of 46 students.

 ## PipeIQ

-*Machine Learning Intern* (June 2023 - Current)
+*Machine Learning Intern* (June 2023 - August 2023)

-- Developing a chatbot solution to integrate into client websites.
-Implementing IP address tracking to identify visiting company representatives and utilizing web scraping techniques to extract and store relevant data from client websites in the Pinecone vector database.
-- Incorporating personalized conversation capabilities based on visitor's company information, enhancing the user experience, and increasing engagement.
+- Engineered a customer-centric chatbot utilizing prompt engineering and LangChain technologies.
+The chatbot seamlessly integrates into client websites, bolstered by PipeIQ backend, enhancing user interaction.
+- Spearheaded the development of a robust FastAPI endpoint to host the PipeIQ backend on AWS Elastic Beanstalk, ensuring optimal performance and scalability for the chatbot, resulting in improved user experiences.
+- Implemented strategic analytics integration using Google Tag Manager, incorporating Google Analytics, DealFront, and PeopleDataLabs onto the PipeIQ website.
+Leveraged PeopleDataLabs Data and reverse IP lookup to identify and personalize user interactions, a pivotal technology now integral to the chatbot's functionality.

 ## Indian Institute of Technology - Delhi